idekerlab/TCRP/README.md

 **This GitHub repository provides an implementation of TCRP as an easy-to-use Python program.**

+A refactored version of this code is being worked on [here](https://github.com/idekerlab/TCRP.git).
+This refactory will make the package installable and provide detailed examples.
+It is currently a work in progress.

 # Publication

 Jianzhu Ma, Samson H. Fong, Christopher J. Bakkenist, John Paul Shen, Soufiane Mourragui, Lodewyk F. A. Wessels, Marc Hafner, Roded Sharan, Jian Peng, Trey Ideker.  *Learning predictive models of drug response that translate across biological contexts.
 Nature Cancer* (CITATION TBD).